w3c/wai-curricula/content/content-author/clear-content.md

 Optional ideas to assess knowledge:

 * Portfolio &mdash; Have students create a page with content that is clear and easy to understand.
 Assess how students create content that is clear and easy to understand.
-* Portfolio &mdash; Have students add an appropriate page title and some link text for a given page.
+* Practical &mdash; Have students add an appropriate page title and some link text for a given page.
 Assess how students write clear and meaningful page titles and link text.

 ## Teaching Resources